sjjsy/neronet/doc/user_manual.rst

 Installation
 ------------

-All components of the neronet application, including both the parts run in clusters and the parts run in the researcher's local machine are implemented using python 3.5, so before installation please check that you have the right version of python installed on your local machine and the computing clusters you intend to use.
-Using older python versions may cause complications and is therefore not recommended.
-Then download neronet folder and proceed by setting up up your initial cluster setup, setting up your preferences.
+All components of the neronet application, including both the parts run in clusters and the parts run in the researcher's local machine are implemented using python 2.7, so before installation please make sure that the correct version of python is installed on your local machine and on the computing clusters you intend to be use.
+Using other python versions may cause complications and is therefore not recommended.
+Then download neronet folder and proceed by setting up your initial cluster setup and setting up your preferences.

 **1. Pip Installation**

-Start by running the command below on your local machine's command line.
-Note: python 3.5 is required.
+Start by running the command below on the command line of your local machine.
+Note: python 2.7 is required.

 *Example:*
 ::
 	sudo pip install neronet

 The command will load all components related to neronet and install them to the system.
-It will also create the folder '~/.neronet' to contain your preferences and cluster setup.
-Proceed by opening the folder and defining your initial cluster setup and preferences there.
+It will also create the folder '~/.neronet' that contain your preferences and cluster setup.
+Proceed by opening the folder and then defining your initial cluster setup and preferences in the respective files.

 **2. Setting up the Initial cluster setup:**